- Education

-We’ve come far beyond the days of a chalkboard being used as the primary teaching tool in a classroom.
-With a multitude of technologies in the higher education space, it’s important to find the right set of tools to integrate into classroom environments.
-Creating the right higher education technology ecosystem for your institution will support a flexible, seamless learning experience for both faculty and students.
+We’ve come far beyond the days when a chalkboard was used as the primary teaching tool in a classroom.
+With many technologies in higher education, it’s important to find the right tools to integrate into classroom environments.
+Creating the right learning technology ecosystem for your institution will support a flexible, seamless learning experience for both faculty and students.

 In this guide, you will learn:

 The educational technology ecosystem consists of separate, but equally important, learning solutions designed to be the building blocks for the virtual classroom.
-The edtech ecosystem isn’t necessarily a one-size-fits-all approach, but instead it is a concept that can look different for different institutions.
+The ed-tech ecosystem isn’t necessarily a one-size-fits-all approach; instead, it is a concept that can look different for different institutions.
 For example, just having Zoom recordings of a class can be your entire ecosystem, where other institutions might have a true HyFlex set-up with state-of-the-art tech.
-Most institutions are probably somewhere in the middle – the important thing is to create the right edtech ecosystem for your institution’s needs.
+Most institutions are probably somewhere in the middle – the important thing is to create the right ed-tech ecosystem for your institution’s needs.

-For faculty, the integration of these technologies offer a flexible classroom environment designed to suit their teaching needs.
+The integration of these technologies offers faculty a flexible classroom environment designed to suit their teaching needs.
 These three technologies also work together to create a seamless learning experience for students, whether they are meeting in breakout rooms online, listening to a live lecture they missed, or watching a flipped video ahead of class.

 Elements of the educational technology ecosystem can include: